Welsh Leadership Development Program

 Comprehensive Exams

-All students in the Counseling and Leadership program will participate in a comprehensive exam process during the third semester (spring) of their graduate program.
+All students in the Welsh Leadership Development Program will participate in a comprehensive exam process during the third semester (spring) of their graduate program.
 The comprehensive exam process will consist of three parts: multiple-choice exam, written essay exam, and oral exam.

 Courses covered: